r-devel/rdevguide/HOWTO-acknowledge-contributors.md

    @all-contributors please add @<github-username> for <contribution>
    ```

-2. After this the bot will The bot create a Pull Request to add the Contributor.
-Further it reply with the pull request details.
+2. After this the bot will create a Pull Request to add the Contributor and reply to your comment with the pull request details.
 ![Example of using the All Contributors bot](img/bot-usage.png)

 3. Once the repository Admins review and approve this Pull Request, the Contributor will be listed on the repository.